daryna404/THM-Servidae-Log-Analysis-in-ELK/README.md

 ![image](https://github.com/user-attachments/assets/548bae6e-8fd7-4dc3-8333-b29413e73a44)

-We identified two successful logins by the attacker.
+Identified two successful logins by the attacker.

-Internal Server Data Exfiltration
+  **5.Internal Server Data Exfiltration**

 After authenticating, the attacker accessed sensitive resources on the payroll server.
 Using the following query: